-Heads of Department are subject experts, lead on the content, specifications and delivery of the curriculum in each subject.
-At the heart of curriculum design is a shared commitment to constructing programmes of study that students find interesting, challenging and will lead to success – whether it be transition from Key Stage 2 or when students sit external examinations at the end of Key Stage 4.
-At each key stage, we support students and parents with transition guidance to ensure that students are happy, well informed and make sustained progress.
+Heads of Department are all subject experts.
+They lead on the content, specifications and delivery of the curriculum in each subject.
+At the heart of curriculum design is a shared commitment to constructing programmes of study that pupils find interesting, challenging and will lead to success – whether it be the transition from Key Stage 2 or when pupils sit external examinations at the end of Key Stage 4.
+At each key stage, we support pupils and parents with transition guidance to ensure that pupils are happy, well informed and make sustained progress.

-The curriculum at Key Stage 3 spans for three years, which gives all students the opportunity to experience a wide range of subjects across an extended period of time allowing for a broad study before making informed choices about Key Stage 4.
+The curriculum at Key Stage 3 spans for three years, which gives all pupils the opportunity to experience a wide range of subjects across an extended period of time, before making informed choices about Key Stage 4.
 The Key Stage 3 Curriculum at Pleckgate is designed to ensure the aims of the National Curriculum are met and exceeded.
-As well as the core subjects of English, Maths and Science, all students study Performing Arts, the Humanities, Religious Education, Languages, Technology, Computing, PE, PSHE & Citizenship.
-Students who require additional support in Mathematics or English may have a bespoke timetable that allows for intervention in order to accelerate their progress.
+As well as the core subjects of English, Maths and Science, all pupils study Performing Arts, the Humanities, Religion and Worldviews, Languages, Technology, Computing, PE, PSHE & Citizenship.
+Pupils who require additional support in Mathematics or English may have a bespoke timetable that allows for intervention in order to accelerate their progress.

 At Key Stage 4, we offer GCSE’s, Cambridge National and Technical Awards to support academic and vocational study.
-We are proud that at Pleckgate, a larger cohort of students than those nationally, study single sciences and perform well.
-Every student also studies RE to GCSE, following the religions of Christianity and Islam.
-We have a diverse student body and the further study of RE provides many opportunities to understand how people from different faiths and diverse communities can have a common purpose, shared beliefs, tolerance and a mutual respect.
+We are proud that at Pleckgate, a larger cohort of pupils than those nationally, study single sciences and perform well.
+Every pupil also studies Religion and Worldviews to GCSE, following the religions of Christianity and Islam.
+We have a diverse pupil body and the further study of Religion and Worldviews provides many opportunities to understand how people from different faiths and diverse communities can have a common purpose, shared beliefs, tolerance and a mutual respect.
 These values also underpin the wider ethos of the whole school community.

-The pastoral and wider curriculum at Pleckgate High School is equally important as the academic curriculum with students is carefully organised into tutor groups using information gathered during transition from primary schools.
-Students remain in these tutor groups for five years with the same form tutor and a Head of Year who, together with the tutor team are responsible for the safety, well-being, personal and academic success of each student.
-Students receive PSHE as well as SRE in both lessons and structured daily tutor time.
+The pastoral and wider curriculum at Pleckgate High School is equally important as the academic curriculum with pupils is carefully organised into tutor groups using information gathered during transition from primary schools.
+Pupils remain in these tutor groups for five years with the same form tutor and a Head of Year who, together with the tutor team are responsible for the safety, well-being, personal and academic success of each pupil.
+Pupils receive PSHE as well as SRE in both lessons and structured daily tutor time.
 This curriculum is further enhanced through Super Learning Days throughout the school year with a focus on enrichment, living in the wider world, CEIAG and relationships.
 At Pleckgate we are committed to developing the whole person and our curriculum design reflects this

-We believe that excellent teachers are the most valuable resource in our school and we are committed to continuous professional learning support and development.
-We are outward looking, networking with other professionals and institutions to ensure that staff remain experts in their field and are best placed to maximise learning for our students.
+We believe that excellent teachers are the most valuable resource in our school and we are committed to continuous professional learning and development.
+We are outward looking, networking with other professionals and institutions to ensure that staff remain experts in their field and are best placed to maximise learning for our pupils.
 Our teachers are knowledgeable, promoting appropriate discussion about the subject matter being taught.
-They systematically check students’ understanding, accurately identify misconceptions and provide clear, direct feedback.
+They systematically check pupils’ understanding, accurately identify misconceptions and provide clear, direct feedback.

-Over the course of study, teaching at Pleckgate is structured with a focus on knowing more and remembering more to support students develop their long-term memory skills.
-The work given to our students is challenging and matches the aims of our curriculum; it is coherently planned and sequenced towards cumulatively sufficient knowledge.
+Over the course of study, teaching at Pleckgate is structured with a focus on ‘knowing more and remembering more’ to support pupils develop their long-term memory skills.
+The work given to our pupils is challenging and matches the aims of our curriculum; it is coherently planned and sequenced towards cumulatively sufficient knowledge.

-Teachers at Pleckgate ensure that their own speaking of the English language supports students in developing their language and vocabulary successfully through ‘talk like a specialist’ with a focus on correct understanding and application of subject specific vocabulary.
-At the heart of the reading curriculum is the development of students’ fluency, confidence and enjoyment in reading.
-‘Reading like a specialist’ has a shared common language of reading instruction and using a range of reading strategies to allow students to become more confident in reading independently as well as being able to cope with more challenging academic texts.
-We have a rigorous and sequential approach to the reading curriculum for those students who require additional support to ‘catch up’.
+Teachers at Pleckgate ensure that their own speaking of the English language supports pupils in developing their language and vocabulary successfully through ‘talk like a specialist’ with a focus on correct understanding and application of subject specific vocabulary.
+At the heart of the reading curriculum is the development of pupils’ progressive fluency, confidence and enjoyment in reading.
+‘Reading like a specialist’ has a shared common language of reading instruction and using a range of reading strategies to allow pupils to become more confident in reading independently as well as being able to cope with more challenging academic texts.
+We have a rigorous and sequential approach to the reading curriculum for those pupils who require additional support to ‘catch up’.

-The curriculum at Pleckgate High School is underpinned by a range of assessment approaches, which allows teachers to support students to embed and use knowledge fluently, check understanding and inform teaching.
-Our students develop detailed knowledge and skills across the curriculum and, as a result, achieve well.
+The curriculum at Pleckgate High School is underpinned by a range of assessment approaches, which allows teachers to support pupils to embed and use knowledge fluently, check understanding and inform teaching.
+Our pupils develop detailed knowledge and skills across the curriculum and, as a result, achieve well.